run-ai/docs/graveyard/ldap-integration-self-hosted.md

 * Go to your directory and create a user.
 The user will be used for:

-1. The integration between your directory and Run:AI
+1. The integration between your directory and Run:ai
-2. Serves as the first Run:AI Administrator user.
+2. Serves as the first Run:ai Administrator user.

  The user should have read access to the LDAP server.
 Save the user-name (henceforth `<RUNAI-USER>`) and password (`<RUNAI-PASSWORD>`).